templ-fun/evm-protocol/README.md

    This proposal requires member-wide voting (the last vote before council mode activates).

 3. **Post-Migration Governance**:
-   - After council mode is enabled, only council members can vote on proposals
+   - After council mode is enabled, only council members can vote on proposals (non-council members cannot vote)
    - Any member can still create proposals (with fee waiver for council members)
    - Council composition changes via `createProposalAddCouncilMember` / `createProposalRemoveCouncilMember`
-   - Council voting restrictions only apply to remove proposals (only council members may propose removal)
+   - Only council members may propose removals; additions remain open to all members

 **Reverting to Member-Wide Voting**:
 To disable council mode and return to member-wide governance: